 Albuquerque has a crime problem.
 Homelessness, drugs, and a broken system have created a dangerous environment for our neighborhoods and small businesses.
 As a retired law enforcement officer, I understand the needs of the police community and have dedicated my life to public safety.
 A lot has changed for the worse since I left law enforcement.
 Our officers' hands are tied and our laws do not protect their daily sacrifice of putting on the uniform and protecting our streets.

-We need tougher laws on the books to hold violent criminals accountable, stop the endless and careless revolving door for repeat offenders, and provide alternative solutions to those who need it, including rehabilitation and mental health services.
+We need tougher laws on the books to hold violent criminals accountable, we need to stop the endless and careless revolving door for repeat offenders, and we must provide alternative solutions to those who need it, including rehabilitation and mental health services.

 New Mexico businesses have been crippled by out-of-control government regulation and red tape.
 Our business owners know how to create jobs and economic opportunity, not the government.
 In order for businesses big and small to start, grow, or relocate to New Mexico, Santa Fe needs to fix the broken and outdated tax code, cut regulations so it is easier to start a business, and create safe streets so businesses feel confident to operate.
 Every New Mexican wants a good paying job and their children to stay and thrive in the state we love.